onyekaodi2005/workoutlog/README.md

-# FitLog
+# WorkoutLog

-FitLog is a fullstack FastAPI app (no React) that demonstrates server-side rendering with Jinja2 plus HTMX for dynamic interactions.
+workoutlog is a fullstack FastAPI app (no React) that demonstrates server-side rendering with Jinja2 plus HTMX for dynamic interactions.

 Features:
 - User registration/login (JWT in HttpOnly cookie)